 After three years of active duty as a Naval Officer serving in Asmara, Eritrea and Ethiopia, Chip started his newspaper career in 1966 at the Port Huron, Mich., Times Herald.
 In 1968 he joined the Lafayette, Indiana, Journal & Courier, later becoming its publisher.
 After the newspaper’s purchase by Gannett, he served in several positions with the company including: chairman and publisher of the daily Westchester Rockland, NY, Newspapers; senior vice president, planning and development of Gannett; and president and publisher, the Detroit News.
 In 1989 he left Gannett to become the U.S. publisher of Time Magazine for two years.
 In 1991, he returned to the newspaper business as publisher and chief executive officer of Phoenix Newspapers, Inc., publishers of The Arizona Republic and The Phoenix Gazette.
 He was named president and chief executive officer of the parent company, Central Newspapers, Inc. in January 1996, and served in that capacity until the company was sold in August 2000.

-He serves on the Board of Governors of the USO and he is a board member of The Bank Capital Corporation.
-He is a board member of the Rodel Foundation of Arizona and emeritus member Board of Trustees of the Thunderbird School of Global Management (Thunderbird).
-He served as the 1982 campaign chairman for the Valley of the Sun United Way and as past chairman of Greater Phoenix Leadership and chairman of the Board of Trustees of the Phoenix Art Museum.
+He serves on the USO Foundation Board, and he is a board member of the Rodel Foundation of Arizona.
+He served as the 1982 campaign chairman for the Valley of the Sun United Way and as past chairman of Greater Phoenix Leadership and past chairman of the Board of Trustees of the Phoenix Art Museum.

 Mr. Weil is a native of Grand Rapids, Mich., and graduated from Indiana University with a B.A. in English.
 He has received two honorary Doctor of Letters degrees from Mercy College and Grand Valley State University.
 He is married to the former Daryl Goss, and has three grown sons: Scott, Chris, and Tim.